aarbatfarah1/Olympic-Data-Analytics-on-Azure/README.md

 ## Architecture Diagram
 ![Architecture Diagram](Olympic_Diagram.png)
-*Replace the above path with the correct path to your architecture diagram.*

 ## Data Source
 The Olympic data was sourced from Kaggle, including detailed records of Olympic events, athlete profiles, and results across multiple years.